 Mezzanine finance has been helping businesses to achieve their goals since the 1980s.
 It coincided with the Junk Bond Market (which was later busted) and the LBO craze of that era.

-Discover the top five business milestones below which can be reached with mezzanine finance.
+These are the top five business milestones that can be reached with mezzanine finance:

 - Mergers and acquisitions (M&A)